progrock-libraries/kickstart/README.md

   Whitespace on ends of the string is ignored, but other extraneous characters cause failure.
 For example, if a user by mistake  types Norwegian `3,14` instead of `3.14`, then conversion of `3,14` fails.
 If extraneous characters were ignored (the default in the standard library) then `3,14` would erroneously produce `3`.

 * **`with_exceptions_displayed`** invokes the specified main function,
-  catches any exception and presents its message on `std::cerr`.
+  catches any exception and presents its message on the process’ standard error stream.
 When an exception occurs `EXIT_FAILURE` is returned, otherwise `EXIT_SUCCESS`.